 Nonetheless, CMT continues to show videos often enoughnote that they maintain a fan-voted video countdown show and their own country music awards show.
 CMT also maintains a sister channel, CMT Music (originally known as VH1 Country and CMT Pure Country), which is primarily dedicated to country music videos.
 Rival network Great American Country is also more video-focused.

-- Cops Reloaded — A re-edit of past episodes produced for syndication.
+- Cops Reloaded — A re-edit of past COPS episodes produced for syndication.

 - Dallas Cowboys Cheerleaders: Making the Team

-- Dog & Beth: On The Hunt — A Spiritual Successor to A&E's Dog the Bounty Hunter that ran for three seasons.
+- Dog & Beth On the Hunt — A three-season Spiritual Successor to A&E's Dog the Bounty Hunter.